csdl/csdl.github.io/README.md

 ### Next steps

-  * Implement people
   * Implement partners
-  * Make a button group to emphasize the "toggle" aspect of the section button
   * Update home section with partner funding.
-  * Implement a footer with contact info.
   * Move nonMembers to a data file.
   * Implement scroll https://github.com/ganderzz/react-scroll-to
   * Add youtube videos for projects: radgrad, opq, kukuicup, morea, hackystat